cmsc330-umd/spring23/discussions/d10_lambda_calc/README.md

 ## Reminders
 * Quiz 4 is **today**
 * Exam 2 is on April 20th
-* Project 4a due April 23rd
-* Project 4b **deadline extended** to April 30th (10% extra credit if you submit by initial due date of April 23rd)
+* Project 4a/4b **deadline extended** to April 30th (10% extra credit if you submit by initial due date of April 23rd)

 ## Lambda Calculus